Is your strapline better than your business name?

 Of course, there may be a reason why the business is called 'Reliable', and there may be a good reason why they can't be called 'Down To Earth' (has a smart competitor already used this?).

-But my point is that the strapline engaged me, created some differentiation, and conveyed a bit of personality.
+But my point is that the strapline engaged me.
+It created some differentiation and conveyed a bit of personality which the construction brand name had not.
 It's quite telling - because their company name did none of those things.

 The name of your business is important.
 If at all possible, don't make it bland.